kube-vip/website/content/docs/modes/arp.md

 ### **Cautions**

 1. With this mode, kube-vip assigns VIP on the network interface which may be **wrongly** chosen by kubelet as the node's InternalIP, which is not intended.
 So we recommend to ensure kubelet using the right IP by setting the `--node-ip` option for [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) explicitly.

+1. When you use [calico](https://github.com/projectcalico/calico) you should additionally configure the correct autodetection mode, as would discover the VIP IP as the node IP and tries to use it for the BGP Speaker (Felix Container).
+The recommendation would be to set the following two environment variables as described in the [docs](https://docs.tigera.io/calico/latest/reference/configure-calico-node#kubernetes-internal-ip)).
+This will always use the configured node IP from above.

+    - ```yaml
+      - name: IP_AUTODETECTION_METHOD
+        value: kubernetes-internal-ip
+        ```

+    - ```yaml
+      - name: IP6_AUTODETECTION_METHOD
+        value: kubernetes-internal-ip
+        ```